gyrogrid/networkpong/README.md

 Introduction
 ============
-This game can be played over a network.
-Local or internet, however internet play is not possible on slow connections due to lack of any latency optimizations.
+This game can be played over a network, local or internet.
+However internet play is not possible on slow connections due to lack of any latency optimizations.

 Requirements
 ============